Noah Jupe

 Noah Casford Jupe (born 25 February 2005) is a British actor.
-As a child actor, he gained recognition for his roles in the television series The Night Manager (2016) and The Undoing (2020).
+As a child actor, he gained recognition for his roles in the television series The Night Manager (2016; 2026) and The Undoing (2020).
 He also appeared in a number of films of this period, including the dark comedy Suburbicon (2017), the drama Wonder (2017), the horror film A Quiet Place (2018) and its sequel A Quiet Place Part II (2021), and the sports drama Ford v Ferrari (2019).

 Jupe received critical acclaim for his performance in the film Honey Boy (2019), for which he earned multiple accolades, including a nomination for the Independent Spirit Award for Best Supporting Male.
-He has since appeared in the television limited series Franklin (2024) and Lady in the Lake (2025), and as a younger version of Hamlet in Chloé Zhao's historical drama Hamnet (2025).
+He has since appeared in the television limited series Franklin (2024) and Lady in the Lake (2025), and the historical drama Hamnet (2025).

 Early life

-Noah Jupe was born to filmmaker Chris Jupe and actress Katy Cavanagh.
+Noah Jupe was born on 25 February 2005 in London to filmmaker Chris Jupe and actress Katy Cavanagh.
 He has a younger sister and a younger brother, Jacobi, who is also an actor.
+He grew up in the north of England.
+When young he watched many films, which would "be the source of [his] imagination for days after" seeing them.
+His early acting career limited his formal schooling.

 Career

 Jupe started his acting career in 2015 by appearing in the television series Penny Dreadful and Downton Abbey.
 Later in 2016, he played a significant role in the spy thriller series The Night Manager.
 In 2016, he also played a significant role in the series Houdini & Doyle.
 In 2017, he started his career in films, with his first major role being in The Man with the Iron Heart, a World War II drama.
 Also that year, he appeared in the British film That Good Night; had one of the lead roles in the black comedy film Suburbicon, directed by George Clooney; and appeared in the comedy-drama Wonder as Jack Will, best friend to Auggie Pullman.
-He was also cast in the short film adaptation of Stephen King's My Pretty Pony.
+He was also cast in the short film adaptation of Stephen King's "My Pretty Pony" (1988).

 In 2018, he starred in the science fiction film The Titan and in the horror film A Quiet Place.
 John Krasinski, who co-wrote and directed A Quiet Place, cast Jupe on Clooney's recommendation.